mission-testronaut/testronaut-examples/README.md

 This repository contains a collection of **example missions** for [Testronaut](https://testronaut.app), designed to run against the demo sandbox at [https://demo.testronaut.app](https://demo.testronaut.app).

-Each mission demonstrates how autonomous testing agents powered by GPT‑5 can reason, interact, and validate UI workflows in a real browser.
+Each mission demonstrates how autonomous testing agents can reason, interact, and validate UI workflows in a real browser.

 ---